 Topics include self-harm, digital risk and learning disabilities, amongst many others.

-This free e-learning course, provided by PACE, is for parents and professionals who work alongside children and young people.
+This free e-learning course, provided by Ivison Trust (formally known as Parents Against Child Exploitation – PACE), is for parents and professionals who work alongside children and young people.

 Disability Matters is a free e-learning resource for the UK workforce.